jeroendv/workshopLp/test/test3/Readme.md

 problem making abstraction of practical considerations related to solving the constructed model.
 A pre-process step has the task of transforming that easy to understand human model into a model that is easy to solve by a computer.
-Removing the burden of optimization from the modeller.

 The pre-process step is very important.
 It is capable of significant problem reductions using algebraic reduction techniques.
-It might however fall short though in some situations failing to detect certain optimization opportunities which are obvious to the user from it high level perspective, but not to the pre-processor form an algebraic perspective.
+It might however fall short in some situations failing to detect certain optimization opportunities which are obvious to the user from his high level perspective, but not to the pre-processor from an algebraic perspective.

 The relation between model constraints and computation time is very